CROSP/GithubCRM/README.md

 # GitHub CRM

-A comprehensive CRM system for managing GitHub interactions and workflows.
+A comprehensive CRM system for managing GitHub public repositories.

 ## Quick Start with Docker